kaushikthedeveloper/Goodreads-Giveaway-BOT/README.md

 ### User

-The user needs to have a [Goodreads Account](https://www.goodreads.com/user/sign_in)
+1. The user needs to have a [Goodreads Account](https://www.goodreads.com/user/sign_in).
+2. The user needs to have atleast one shipping address saved beforehand.

 ### Installation